 - People who eat earlier in the day tend to be leaner and lose fat more successfully than breakfast skippers.

 - Those who consume certain nutrients before, during, and after training get better results from their workouts, even if daily calories are the same.

-- Early Risers VS Night Owls: morning types – those people who wake up early and go to bed early – make better food choices than evening types – the folks who stay up late.
+- Night Owls VS Early Birds: morning types – those who wake up early and go to bed early – make better food choices than evening types – those who stay up late.

 “Chris Shugart on why body fat percentage is about more than just counting calories” https://www.t-nation.com/diet-fat-loss/tip-who-gets-fatter-night-owls-or-early-birds?